 I leave school and relocated to Surabaya.
 I met with the super nice and humble guy, Ade Malsasa Akbar.
 He taught me a lot.
 I learned so much from him.
 He was the first man that taught me about non-technical things in GNU/Linux such as licenses and GNU projects.

 After the partition mismatch incident, I wipe my hard disk and only put Ubuntu as a single OS.
 Seven months later I relocated to Malang.

 I learned more about GNU/Linux in Malang.
 Reading many Wikipedia articles, blog posts, and StackOverflow answers.
 In this phase, I don't want to lose any single bit of information regarding my reading history and all the solutions to the problem I faced.
 So I save every single of them to

-I want to thank many people who put their time and effort to make many great libre softwares available for use.
-Now we can live completely with libre softwares.
-Thanks for every single contributor in BSD foundation, X.org foundation, Free Software Foundation, Linux Foundation, and other projects.
+I want to thank many people who put their time and effort to make many great libre software available for use.
+Now we can live completely with libre software.
+Thanks to every single contributor in the BSD foundation, X.org Foundation, Free Software Foundation, Linux Foundation, and other projects.